sajmaxx/CodeShip/index.md

 ## Memory Management through hardware and software:

-   There are 2 kinds of  memory as every one knows, the stack and the heap.
+   There are 2 kinds of  memory when it comes to memory consumption in a programming language, the stack and the heap.

 The heap memory has  a much larger size availability for developers to allocate objects/types on.
 Objects stored on the heap, need to be garbage collected programmatically( even with smart points  I consider this a memory garbage collection via code ... more on this later).
 The downside to using the heap is the memory access is slow.